Terminology Governance Guide

 See the Roles section for the various sub roles of an author.

-This section is about the source management of terms and definitions: the latest single source of truth about them in a certain scope.
-The elementary part is the {term}.md
+This section is about the technical processing/source management of terms and definitions: the latest single source of truth about them in a certain scope.
+Spec-Up-T is the tool we discuss.
+The elementary part in Spec-Up-T is the {term}.md

 file that contains (spec-up extended) markdown.
 We offer various ways of managing these source files while maintaining their overall integrity.